Airbnb Scales Global Production of New Trip Experiences Using Wrike

 Kim and his team discovered Wrike at the Adobe Max conference.
 The tool not only passed Airbnb's stringent security standards, it offered the unique blend of functionality they needed: Organizing & searching assets and team members by location; Scheduling & coordinating production with local hosts, along with project coordinators in San Francisco; Tracking project discussions, decisions, and approvals; Tracking status of creative assets within particular team workflows; and Real-time visibility to the status of all work in the system.

-Airbnb chose Wrike because of its ability to scale.
+The Airbnb Trips Production team chose Wrike because of its ability to scale.
 “Before using Wrike, everyone was trying to work in one ecosystem, and that wasn’t working," explains Kim.
 "Everyone went into their own world and didn’t talk to each other.
 And that caused a lot of chaos and communication errors.”

 With everything contained in Wrike, we were able to leverage Wrike’s functionality to increase the quality of our assets across the board, make sure they were consistent, and also see where we were being efficient.

-Airbnb used Wrike to transform and scale Experiences production, increasing capacity and speed while decreasing costs
+The Airbnb Trips Production team used Wrike to transform and scale their workflow, increasing capacity and speed while decreasing costs

 A Flexible, Connected System: Clear Workflows and Simplified Communication

-Kim needed a work management tool that would connect production teams and processes, so Experiences admins could coordinate with team members in San Francisco; local producers, photographers, and videographers in the destination city; and archivers in different Airbnb offices around the world.
+Kim needed a work management tool that would connect production teams and processes, so Experiences admins could coordinate with team members in San Francisco; local producers, photographers, and videographers in the destination city.
 But the tool also needed a simple, easy-to-use interface that would accelerate project delivery.

 Two members of the Wrike team, Client Success Manager Matt Williams and Deployment Consultant Regina Cassens, worked with Kim to design a process that would support the detailed, rapid-fire production and approval workflows the Airbnb team needed.